Industrial Emissions in the United States

 Total industrial emissions in the United States have gradually declined over the past decade in both absolute and relative terms (see Figure 7).
-From 1990 to 2010 U.S. industrial output increased by 45 percent, while CO2 emissions from industrial processes decreased by a little over 8 percent.
+From 1990 to 2012 U.S. industrial output increased by 55 percent, while CO2 emissions from industrial processes decreased by a little more than 23 percent.
 Several factors have contributed to this reduction, including development of new methods (less carbon intensive), fuel switching, increased efficiency, and changes to the U.S. economy from a more manufacturing-based to a more service-based economy and from more energy-intensive industries to less energy-intensive industries.
 Over time, the proportion of industrial greenhouse gas emissions from electricity use has increased, while the proportion of greenhouse gases from direct emissions has decreased.

 The industrial sector is the largest end-user of energy in the United States.
 Since 1973, total energy consumption has increased across all end-use sectors except the industrial sector (see Figure 8).
 This is due to three primary factors: a shift away from manufacturing and towards a more service-oriented economy; a move towards less energy-intensive manufacturing, and energy efficiency in the industrial sector.

 Figure 8.
 Total Energy Consumption by End-Use Sector 1973 – 2013